 Renowned for its 24-hour nightlife, Patong is the spot to hit if you’re looking to let your hair down and party!
 Bangla Road is the main drag with its neon lights and Thai women coaxing you in to drink cheap beers and shots.
 There are go-go bars, nigh-clubs, lady-boy cabaret shows – you name it!
 As well as plenty of beach parties, rooftop bars (even an ice bar), there are also Full Moon Parties taking place on the tiny stretch of sand known as Paradise Beach.
 Stay at Paradise Beach Backpackers to soak up the full experience or stay at another one of Phuket’s famous party hostels, Bodega.

 2. Hit Phuket’s Beaches!

-Once you get away from the bright lights and bars of the main drags, you’ll find some incredibly beautiful beaches and coves lined with palm trees and lush rainforest.
+Once you get away from the bright lights and bars of the main drags, you’ll find some very beautiful beaches and coves lined with palm trees and lush rainforest.
 It’s the West Coast of the island that has the best beaches; where miles and miles of white sand meet turquoise waters.
 Karon Beach is often dubbed as the best beach in Phuket but you’ll pay for the privilege of being here.
 Bang Tao Beach with its 6-kilometre stretch is also a popular beach.
 Other beaches worth checking out are Freedom Beach and the tiny cove of Ya Nui Beach.

 4. Hire a Motorbike

 Getting a motorbike to explore the back roads and villages makes for a great day in Phuket – visiting off the beaten track sea gipsy fishing villages, getting out into the jungle in the centre of the island and finding deserted beaches all to yourself.